Frequently asked questions

 Our physicians are able to safely and accurately diagnose the majority of common illnesses without a hands-on examination including: abrasions, acne, allergies, bacterial vaginosis, bites and stings, body aches, bronchitis, bruises, cough, dehydration, diarrhea, earache, erectile dysfunction, fever, flu, frostbite, headaches and migraines, hives, insomnia, itchy eyes, lice, medication refills, mild lacerations, nasal congestion, nausea, pinkeye, respiratory infections, sexually transmitted infections, sick notes for work or school, sinus infections, skin infections, sore throat, sprains and strains, travel medications, urinary tract infections, vomiting, yeast infections, and many more.

-Our physicians can prescribe medications online during your consultation.
 Once you accept a prescription, you’ll have the option to pick it up from any pharmacy or we’ll deliver it right to your door at no additional cost.
 We’re collaborating with partner pharmacies to offer convenient, same-day reliable prescription deliveries across Canada.
 For more details regarding delivery, click Customer Support – How does the prescription delivery service work?